aleszamp98/ProMeteo/docs/source/pages/welcome.rst

 The ``main.py`` script performs the following steps:

-1. Loads the configuration file.
+1. Loads the configuration file;
-2. Imports raw data into a ``pandas.DataFrame``.
+2. Imports raw data into a ``pandas.DataFrame``;
 3. Preprocesses the data:

-   - Fills missing timestamps.
+   - Fills missing timestamps;
-   - Removes physically unrealistic values based on thresholds.
+   - Removes physically unrealistic values based on thresholds;
-   - Despikes the data using the selected method (VM97 or robust), see the :doc:`Despiking page <../pages/despiking>` for more details.
+   - Despikes the data using the selected method (VM97 or robust); see the :doc:`Despiking page <../pages/despiking>` for more details;
-   - Interpolates NaN values.
+   - Interpolates NaN values;

-4. Saves the preprocessed data to ``preprocessed.csv``.
+4. Saves the preprocessed data to ``preprocessed.csv``;
-5. Rotates the wind components to the specified reference frame (LEC or streamline) and computes wind direction in the LEC frame.
+5. Rotates the wind components to the specified reference frame (LEC or streamline) and computes wind direction in the LEC frame;
    See the :doc:`Rotation page <../pages/rotation>` for more details.
 6. Saves the rotated data to ``preprocessed_rotated_<selected_frame>_data.csv``.